-A document verification process is available at the WI DMV if you apply for a State of Wisconsin ID card and your documents to prove U.S. citizenship, name and date of birth, and/or legal name change are unavailable.
-If you do not have the documents mentioned above, DMV staff may be able to work with you to verify your records through other means.
+A document petition process is available at the WI DMV if you apply for a State of Wisconsin ID card and your documents to prove U.S. citizenship, name and date of birth, and/or legal name change are unavailable.
+If you do not have the documents mentioned above, DMV staff will work with you to verify your records through other means.
+You can still get a free State of Wisconsin ID card on the day you visit the DMV even if you are unable to provide the documents listed above.